simjanos-dev/LinguaCafe/README.md

 > http://localhost:9191/jmdict/import-kanji
 > http://localhost:9191/jmdict/import-radicals

-## Dictionaries for German, Japanese and Norwegian
+## Dictionaries for German, Spanish and Norwegian
-I will provide sources to import dictionaries for these languages soon.
+You can find dictionaries [here](https://github.com/simjanos-dev/Dictionaries) for these languages, and instructions on how to import them.
+I will add more sources in the future.
+If you know of any, I would appreciate it if you would send them to me.

 ## Jellyfin
 I will write a guide and dockerfile to install LinguaCafe and Jellyfin together soon.